Money, scouts and speed dating: banks fight for technology edge

 So-called “accelerator programmes” which involve banks paying for office space and offering advice to fintech companies in return for hearing their pitches in a series of “speed dating” sessions are proving popular.

-Seven firms picked for this year’s Fintech Innovation Lab in London are visiting HSBC, Intesa Sanpaolo (ISP.MI), JPMorgan (JPM.N) and more than a dozen others, perhaps pitching to up to 70 bankers in an intensive two-hour rotation across business areas.
+Seven firms picked for this year’s Fintech Innovation Lab in London are visiting HSBC, Intesa Sanpaolo, JPMorgan and more than a dozen others, perhaps pitching to up to 70 bankers in an intensive two-hour rotation across business areas.

 “It helps us bridge the gap by actually speaking to the practitioners and refining the technology and proposition,” said Joshua Wallace, co-founder of Cytora, set up two years ago in the English university city of Cambridge to analyse social media and give early warning of geopolitical risks.